From the BlogSubscribe Now

 • The want to use it commercially — Of all the folks who steal your photos, these are the people you should absolutely adore.
 Why?
 Because you can sue their ass.

 Ask yourself a question and be honest with the answer.
 Have you ever found a photo online and saved a copy for yourself?
 If you said “yes”, congratulate yourself on being a photo thief.
 If you said “no”, you’re probably a liar who steals more photos than anyone else, but doesn’t have the cojones to admit it.
-It’s easy to drag and drop a photo from a web site.
-It’s easy to share a funny picture online.
-Tumblr is full of LOLCATS and other images that were taken and transformed with some text.

-There have been some circumstances of fraud, such as when one photographer shows a photo as his own work, when it was really taken by a different photographer.
+There have been some circumstances of fraud, such as when one photographer shows a photo as his own work when it was really taken by a different photographer.
 I’ve seen this happen on wedding sites and even among some rather famous names in the business.
-Not only are those issues in poor taste, but they can serve other purposes.
-Believe it or not, that can be a promotional opportunity.

 Hey, my photo was so good that famous XYZ stole it to represent as his own work.